 Sanding can be a daunting task for the uninitiated.
 Thankfully, options exist for every level of the skill spectrum, meaning you can rent a drum sander from your local hardware, or hire a professional to do it for you.

 Pressure Point: Sanding to a smooth finish is essential, but removing all the sanding dust is a just as crucial, but often missed step.

-It’s a common question – do I have to seal my floors?
+It’s a common question.
 The answer is yes!
 It’s a trade secret, if you want a smooth and lasting topcoat on your flooring project – use a sealer!
 Without a sealer, you can run the risk of an uneven finish (due to varied timber porosity) or oils from the timber leeching into the finish.
 A sealer is essential on oily timbers (such as Brushbox, Spotted Gum and Cypress), as well as for soft, porous timbers (such as Pine, Meranti and Cedar).

 Pressure Point: If you experience grain raise from your sealer, wait until the 1st top coat is dried before sanding.
 This way, you’re not compromising the effectiveness of the sealer, and still ensuring you get a smooth topcoat.

-Staining your flooring is a great way to add richness and depth to any room.
+A stain will change the colour of your timber and add richness to any room.
+An oil will enhance the natural look of your timber.
 People usually choose to stain lightly coloured timbers, such as Vic Ash, Pine or Meranti, allowing them to have the visual appearance of a richer timber, without the cost.
 Having said that, any timber can be stained with your colour of choice, it’s just a matter of personal taste!

 Pressure Point: Flooring stains works by soaking into the pores of the timber, the longer you leave it on, the darker your floor will appear.
 Because of this, our stain needs to be wiped off after between 2-5 minutes.
 Make this less stressful by working in small sections, and having lots of rags handy.